Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Symmetries and adjoint-symmetries

 where $R_\Lambda$ is a linear differential operator in total derivatives.
 Hence, one sees that $\Lambda'{}^*(G)_\alpha =- G'{}^*(\Lambda)_\alpha =-R_\Lambda(G)_\alpha$.
 Now suppose that $G^A=0$ does not obey any differential identities.
 Then one can conclude (from Lemma~\ref{lem:no.diff.identities}) that $\Lambda'{}^* =-R_\Lambda + S^{I,J} (D_I G) D_J$ where $S^{I,J}=-S^{J,I}$ holds off of $\Esp$ and $S^{I,J}$ is non-singular on $\Esp$.
 Furthermore, suppose that $\Lambda_A$ contains no leading derivatives of $G^A=0$ and no differential consequences of any leading derivatives.
 Then one can assume without loss of generality that $S^{I,J}=0$.
 Therefore, in this situation, $\Lambda'{}^*=-R_\Lambda$ holds identically.
 The adjoint of this equation yields the relation

 Every multiplier $\Lambda_A(x,u^{(k)})$ of a PDE system determines a conservation law $(D_i\Psi^i)|_\Esp=0$ holding on the solution space $\Esp$.
 The components $\Psi^i$ can obtained from $\Lambda_A$ by homotopy integral formulas \cite{Olv-book,BCA-book,Anc-review}, or by an algebraic formula when the given PDE system possesses a scaling symmetry \cite{Anc-review,Anc2016}.
-Under a certain regularity condition on the form of a PDE system \cite{Anc-review}, all conservation laws will arise from multipliers.
+When a PDE system is regular, all conservation laws will arise from multipliers \cite{Anc-review}.

 \underline{Running example}: The low-order multipliers of the p-gKdV equation \eqref{p-gkdv} consist of the span of a subset of the low-order adjoint-symmetries:

 In particular, the adjoint-symmetry $Q_3=2u_x + 3p t u_{t,x} + p x u_{xx}$ is not a multiplier.
 The conservation laws arising from the two multipliers are respectively given by